Manderlay: Production

-Nicole Kidman and James Caan, who had appeared in earlier chapter of the trilogy, did not return for this film; Kidman was unable to return due to scheduling conflicts, while Caan disapproved of the film's depiction of anti-American culture and slavery.
+Nicole Kidman and James Caan, who had appeared in Dogville, the first film of the USA: Land of Opportunities series, did not return for this film; Kidman was unable to return due to scheduling conflicts, while Caan disapproved of the film's depiction of anti-American culture and slavery.

 Fearful about her sex scene, Bryce Dallas Howard said she approached it in a hypnotic state.
 After the first take, she excused herself and went to the bathroom to collect her thoughts, then started to think of it as a sort of comedic scene.
 "Just in my head.
 And interestingly enough, Lars kind of felt that.
 The scene wasn't written funny at all, but there are some really eccentric and absurd moments in that scene that people tend to chuckle at."

 Donkey killing

 During production, a donkey was slaughtered for dramatic purposes resulting in John C. Reilly, the actor originally cast as Dr. Hector, quitting in protest.
 The scene was cut from the film before it was released.